Cq8jx/VJU-Project/University Regulations/MOET/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

         implementation of training institution regulations on
         enrollment, training organization and granting of doctoral degrees.
-    f)  Organize dissemination and guidance for graduate students before starting the course on the regulations of the training institution and other regulations related to the learning and research process; regulations on the rights and responsibilities of graduate students;
+    g)  Organize dissemination and guidance for graduate students before starting the course on the regulations of the training institution and other regulations related to the learning and research process; regulations on the rights and responsibilities of graduate students;
-    g)  Organize internal inspection and supervision of the implementation of plans, programs, and regulations of training institutions and other tasks related to enrollment, training, and awarding of doctoral degrees, subject to inspection,
+    h)  Organize internal inspection and supervision of the implementation of plans, programs, and regulations of training institutions and other tasks related to enrollment, training, and awarding of doctoral degrees, subject to inspection,